 Mary Kay received Master’s and Bachelor’s degrees in Communications from Texas A&M University and The University of Texas at Austin, respectively.
 In her free time, Mary Kay helps her teenagers peruse API’s high school summer and gap programs.
 She also enjoys running, reading, and visiting her family in California.

-Our success is owed in large part to the dedication of our staff, both stateside and abroad, our spirit of innovation, and the strong relationships we have cultivated with partner institutions and universities.
+Our success is owed in large part to the dedication of our staff, both stateside and abroad, our spirit of innovation, and the strong relationships we have cultivated with partner institutions.

-We strive to provide individual attention to every participant and attract participants from across the U.S. and the world.
+We strive to provide individual attention to every participant and attract students from across the U.S. and the world.

 ABOUT OUR ADVISORY BOARDS